What are fertility problems?

 When you review clinic success rates, be aware that clinics treating more severe fertility problems may have lower success rates.
 So it's possible for a clinic with a lower success rate to have greater overall expertise than clinics with higher success rates.

-The success rate of a clinic is influenced by many things, including the doctor's skill and experience and the cause or causes of your fertility problem.
+The success rate of a clinic is influenced by many things, including the doctors' skills and experience and the cause or causes of your fertility problem.

 When you review treatment success rates, remember that live birth rates are always lower than ovulation and pregnancy rates.
 Miscarriages are common among all women.
 But they are more likely in women with risk factors such as older age or a poorly controlled chronic health condition.